 Sunland Park Center - 3365 McNutt Road, Sunland Park, NM 88063 - Telephone 575-874-7780 - Google Map

 DACC operates two centers in the southern portion of Doña Ana County.
 The Gadsden Center is located immediately to the east of O'Hara Road overpass at Interstate 10 in Anthony.
 The Sunland Park Center is located on McNutt Road, approximately three and a half miles south of Country Club Road.

 Both centers offer freshman and sophomore-level coursework in vocational, technical, developmental, and general education, as well as the Associate of Arts, Associate of Criminal Justice, and Associate of Pre-Business degrees.
-The centers also provide concurrent enrollment programming for the Gadsden School District and Customized Training and Community Education courses.
+The centers also provide concurrent enrollment programming for the Gadsden School District.
 ESL, GED, and citizenship classes for the border area are available through the ABE program, also housed at the centers.
 Refer to the section titled, “Adult Basic Education,” in this catalog for a full listing of services.

 Attending Gadsden Center or Sunland Park Center is similar to attending the Las Cruces campus of DACC.
 Tuition is the same, applications are accepted throughout the year, and the COMPASS assessment (for placement in classes) is offered on-site virtually every weekday.
 While these centers follow the same policies, procedures, and academic calendar as the central campus, class scheduling differs.
 Classes are offered in the afternoon and the evening to meet the needs of the local community.

 The Gadsden and Sunland Park centers offer a variety of general education courses that meet departmental and college requirements in liberal arts and business.
 Typical general education subjects are communications, economics, English composition, math, psychology, and sociology.
 All general education courses offered through the south county centers are consistent with Veterans Administration and Social Security Administration regulations.